Course Title: Master of Science in Urban Regeneration and Development

 - Dissertation (25 credits)

-- Housing Policy & Practice (5 credits)
+- Housing Policy & Practice

-- Local Governance, Development & Innovation (5 credits)
+- Local Governance, Development and Innovation

-- Property Development (5 credits)
+- Property Development & Valuation Techniques

 The international field-trip allows comparative analysis and immediate exposure to contemporary practice in a contrasting environment.
 This and other optional modules may be delivered in conjunction with other masters’ courses within the School.